-Two levels of Success First classes are offered: Intensive English and Reading and Writing.
+Three levels of Success First classes are offered: Reading and Writing, Accelerated and Intensive English.

 Intensive English is a 14-credit hour program for English Language Learners that focuses on phonemic awareness, high-frequency word recognition, reading comprehension, oral fluency, and writing complex sentences and short essays.

 PLEASE NOTE: Until further notice, the Intensive English program will not accept new students.